 The Board-approved REF process includes a reduction of process, cutting red tape and reducing processing timelines for member municipalities by about 20 percent.
 The CMRB REF process will now take less than two months to complete, including time for review by both CMRB Administration, a third-party review, and the Board.

-2020 & 2021 IREF DECISIONS
+2020 & 2021 IREF DECISIONS Recommended for Refusal Refused Applications Received Withdrawn

-Refused

-Withdrawn